jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/library/axis/types.txt

     Variable G: RealForm
     atlas>
     atlas> Cartan_classes(G)
-    Value: [Cartan class #0, occurring for 3 real forms and for 1 dual real form,Cartan class #1, occurring for 2 real forms and for 1 dual real form,Cartan class #2, occurring for 1 real form and for 2 dual real forms,Cartan class #3, occurring for 1 real form and for 3 dual real forms] atlas>
+    Value: [Cartan class #0, occurring for 3 real forms and for 1 dual real form, Cartan class #1, occurring for 2 real forms and for 1 dual real form, Cartan class #2, occurring for 1 real form and for 2 dual real forms, Cartan class #3, occurring for 1 real form and for 3 dual real forms] atlas>
     atlas> whattype Cartan_classes(G)[1]
     type: CartanClass

 The reference to 'dual real forms' concerns the various blocks of representations for which each Cartan class appears.

 .. _KGBElt:

 KGBElt
 +++++++

-``KGBElt`` represents element of the set K\\G/B associated to some RealForm value.
+``KGBElt`` represents element of the set :math:`K\backslash G/B` associated to some RealForm value.

 Given a group :math:`G`, for example :math:`G = SL(2,R)`.
 One can ask **atlas** to print out the KGB elements associated to different Cartan involutions::